LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Related Work

-\inlinesec{Secure middleboxes} BlindBox~\cite{SherryCRS15} is the first system that applies cryptographic protocols (i.e., searchable encryption and garbled circuit) to enable inspection on encrypted packet payloads.
+\inlsec{Secure Middleboxes} BlindBox~\cite{SherryCRS15} is the first system that applies cryptographic protocols (i.e., searchable encryption and garbled circuit) to enable inspection on encrypted packet payloads.
 A list of follow-up designs are proposed.
-The work~\cite{YuanWLW16} emphasizes on the protection of middlebox rules and support of more inspection rules.
-SPABox~\cite{fan2017spabox} and BlindIDS~\cite{canard2017blindids} put extra attention on reducing connection setup cost.
+The work~\cite{YuanWLW16} emphasizes on the protection of middlebox rules and the support of more inspection rules.
+SPABox~\cite{fan2017spabox} and BlindIDS~\cite{canard2017blindids} put extra attention on reducing session setup cost.
 Besides payloads, privacy-preserving packet header checking is also studied.
-The work~\cite{MelisAC15} considers using heavy homomorphic encryption for generic network functions.
-SplitBox~\cite{AsgharMSDK16} employs a distributed model for a certain class of packet header processing.
-Embark~\cite{LanSP16} introduces a customized prefix-matching scheme and by combining it with the technique from~\cite{SherryCRS15}, supports a wider class of middlebox functionality.
-These software-based solutions are generally not yet practical regarding functionality, especially stateful processing, and performance.
+The work~\cite{MelisAC15} considers using heavy homomorphic encryption for generic network functions, which is mostly of theoretical interest only.
+SplitBox~\cite{AsgharMSDK16} employs a distributed model for a certain class of packet header processing with multi-party computation techniques.
+Embark~\cite{LanSP16} introduces a customized prefix-matching scheme; by integrating the technique from~\cite{SherryCRS15}, it supports a wider class of middlebox functions.
+These software-centric solutions are often restricted in functionality (especially for stateful processing) and performance.